sergiuv2020/dbp-workshop/monitoring-and-maintaining.md

 If you're working with mutliple clusters, or with a particular namespace, then [kubectx and kubens](https://kubectx.dev) are useful.

+## Three Pillars of Observability

+Logs, metrics, and traces are called the three pillars of observability.
+The typical open source tools used for these tasks follow:

+* Logs are sent to an ELK stack
+* Metrics are sent to Prometheus, and visualised in Grafana
+* Traces are sent to Jaeger

 ### Prometheus, Graphana and Alert Manager

 The simplest way to get started is to use the [kube-prometheus package](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus).